NITESH470802/nitesh-demo/README.md

 # nitesh-demo
-This is a Demo for Git &amp; github
+This is a Demo for Git &amp; github.